Pringles505/Echo-Chat/README.md

 | `B`          | Basepoint (curve generator)                                                 | Edwards/Montgomery |

 1. **Initial Key Conversion**:
-   Initially the and XEdDSA key is computed by running the `xprivIK` through SHA-512.
+   Initially an XEdDSA key is computed by running the `xprivIK` through SHA-512.
 This outputs a 64 byte array, the first 32 bytes are `clamped` and become `a`.
 The last 32 bytes become the `Prefix`

 2. **Compute Deterministic Nonce**: